 Overall, your battery cycle count allows you to take proper action to slow battery degradation and maintain iPhone performance.

-How to check the battery cycle count on iPhone 15
+Check the battery cycle count on iPhone 15 and iPhone 16

 Unlike the iPhone 15 models, you don’t get a convenient way to view the battery cycle count on older iPhones.
 Here are a few workarounds you can employ.